MDDA IEpM Exchange

 (Weds evening to Thurs morning)

-We invite each clinic to send 1-2 clinic network representatives to attend our dedicated patient support collaboration meeting, held as part of our broader program to strengthen partnerships between all state-based Metabolic Clinics and the MDDA.
+We invite each clinic to send one clinic network representatives to attend our dedicated patient support collaboration meeting, held as part of our broader program to strengthen partnerships between all state-based Metabolic Clinics and the MDDA.

 This Executive Dinner and Meeting will discuss how MDDA and expert clinicians/researchers can collaborate more effectively to support patients for better outcomes.
 Attendees will be invited to suggest topics and MDDA have identified the following keys topics: